Rebecca Graf is a seasoned writer with nearly a decade of experience. She holds degrees in accounting, history, and creative writing.

 Recycle Greeting Cards

-Every year you receive tons of greeting cards for birthdays, holidays, and special moments in your lives and probably feel the need to hang onto them because of the significance they hold.
+Every year, you likely receive tons of greeting cards for birthdays, holidays, and special moments and probably feel the need to hang onto them because of the significance they hold.
 If you’re like most people, however, you don’t have just the right place to archive all these memories.

 There are many patterns out there you can work from and possibly create your own.
 There are even free ones you can try.
 Check out the various sites.
-Also, look at standard edging patterns and adapt to be a bookmark.
+Also, look at standard edging patterns and adapt them to be a bookmark.

 If you have something more refined in mind and you’re looking for an excuse to frequent your favorite craft store, then what better time than now?
-With die cuts, jeweled embellishments, tassels, embossing tools, patterned scissors and a Cuttlebug the possibilities are endless.
+With die cuts, jeweled embellishments, tassels, embossing tools, patterned scissors, and a Cuttlebug, the possibilities are endless.

 If you like to sew, many have utilized old fabric swatches and scraps to create bookmarks.
-By taking two contrasting yet complimentary fabrics such as black and white tile, a hot pink solid, black and pink grosgrain ribbon, pinking shears, Stop-Fray, and thread you can create a trendy fabric bookmark.
+By taking two contrasting yet complimentary fabrics such as black-and-white tile, a hot pink solid, black and pink grosgrain ribbon, pinking shears, Stop-Fray, and thread, you can create a trendy fabric bookmark.